borjasotomayor/academic-website/content/authors/borja/_index.md

   url: "https://www.uchicago.edu/"

 # Short bio (displayed in user profile at end of posts)
-bio: Borja Sotomayor is a Senior Instructional Professor in Computer Science at the University of Chicago, and Director of the Masters Program in Computer Science.
+bio: Borja Sotomayor is a Senior Instructional Professor in Computer Science at the University of Chicago.

 # Social/Academic Networking